1999AZZAR/chaining-mcp-server/README.md

 ### `chaining://workflows/status`
 Returns a JSON object with the status of active and completed workflow orchestrations, including execution progress and results.

+### `chaining://tool-chains`
+Returns a JSON collection of comprehensive tool chaining resources including prompts and resource sets specifically designed for complex development workflows and orchestration patterns.

+### `chaining://tool-chains/overview`
+Returns a JSON overview of available tool chaining resources organized by category and complexity level, providing insights into the tool chaining capabilities.

 ## Usage Examples

 ### Basic Server Discovery